donovanmchenry/YelpGroupConsensusBuilder/README.md

 **Solve "where should we eat?" with AI-powered group decision making**

-Winner submission for the Yelp AI API Hackathon - Built with React, Node.js, Socket.io, and Yelp AI API.
+Built with React, Node.js, Socket.io, and Yelp AI API.

 ## 🎯 Problem